LumiRadio/lumirad.io/src/en/privacy.md

 - YouTube channel name
 - YouTube channel ID

-#### Information from Third-Party Social Media Services
+#### Information from Third-Party Services

-The Company allows You to log in to use the Service through the following Third-party Social Media Services:
+The Company allows You to log in to use the Service through the following Third-party Services:

-- Google
+- Discord

-If You decide to grant us access to a Third-Party Social Media Service, We may collect Personal data that is already associated with Your Third-Party Social Media Service's account, such as Your name, Your email address, Your activities or Your contact list associated with that account.
+If You decide to grant us access to a Third-Party Service, We may collect Personal data that is already associated with Your Third-Party Service's account, such as Your name, Your email address, Your activities or Your contact list associated with that account.

-You may also have the option of sharing additional information with the Company through Your Third-Party Social Media Service's account.
+You may also have the option of sharing additional information with the Company through Your Third-Party Service's account.
 If You choose to provide such information and Personal Data, during registration or otherwise, You are giving the Company permission to use, share, and store it in a manner consistent with this Privacy Policy.

 #### Server Log Files